 Everything in the book builds toward these key commands that call for a response.

 DeRouchie’s approach is grounded in the idea that understanding Scripture means reading it carefully as a unified whole, paying attention to how each part connects to the rest.
-He follows what Marvin Sweeney and Michael Floyd call “new form criticism,” which focuses on literary structure, coherence, and larger units of discourse (in line with the goals of this series).
+Drawing on insights similar to “new form criticism,” he emphasizes literary structure, discourse flow, and rhetorical development (in line with the goals of this series).
 He balances close attention to grammar (words and phrases) with the broader rhetorical argument of the book.

 In his discussion of Zephaniah’s hermeneutic and theology, DeRouchie explores the book’s place within the Minor Prophets, its use of earlier Scripture, its vision of the Day of the Lord, and its emphasis on YHWH’s exaltation.
 When it comes to preaching, he notes that Zephaniah captures the heart of prophetic theology because it addresses the three main themes prophets consistently deal with: sin, judgment, and restoration (49).